Objective-aware Traffic Simulation via Inverse Reinforcement Learning: Experiment

 For \deepirl, \gail and \ours, we use the learned reward function (surrogate reward function for \gail) to train a new policy. (\bc policy is directly transferred because it do not learn reward function.)
 We also include a direct transfer version of \ours as comparison to demonstrate the necessity of re-training policy under new dynamics.
 Similar to the reward recovery experiment, CFM models also do not apply to this comparison.

-Table \ref{tab:Exp3} shows the achieved reward in the new environment. \nop{When changed to the new environment, the simulation performance of each method generally tends to degrade.
-But \ours shows a simulation performance more stable to the change of dynamics.} \ours achieves highest reward, because with the invariant reward function learned from the training environment, \ours can learn a new policy that adapts to the changed environment. \deepirl perform poorly in transferred environment because of its incapability of dealing with large number of states. \ours ($\mathcal{D}$) fails to generalize to the new environment, which indicates that the policy learned in the old dynamics are not applicable anymore. \gail, though retrained with the surrogate reward function, can not transfer well, due to the dependency on the system dynamics.
+Table \ref{tab:Exp3} shows the achieved reward in the new environment. \ours achieves highest reward, because with the invariant reward function learned from the training environment, \ours can learn a new policy that adapts to the changed environment. \deepirl perform poorly in transferred environment because of its incapability of dealing with large number of states. \ours ($\mathcal{D}$) fails to generalize to the new environment, which indicates that the policy learned in the old dynamics are not applicable anymore. \gail, though retrained with the surrogate reward function, can not transfer well, due to the dependency on the system dynamics.